 She remembers her father always saying, “Now I can go and buy a big old house – I can do that, but I’m gonna take my money and invest it in my children’s education and talent.”

 As a young girl, Stanis was exposed to the arts, mainly music and dance, enabling her to enroll in Julliard’s School of the Arts.
-Along with acting, another gift began to emerge – writing.
+Now, along with acting, the beautiful 64-year-old tapped into another gift: writing.

 Her first book was Situations 101 – Relationships, the Good, the Bad, the Ugly followed by a book called, For Men Only, a book of poetry for men, which is a tribute to the men who supported and encouraged her throughout her life.
 On the heels of those books she also published Situations 101 – Finances.
 Stanis viewed her role on Good Times as a job, not as being a star, but as doing good work.

-She is penning a new book in which she opens her heart, The Last Night: A Caregiver’s Journey.
+She penned another book in which she opens her heart, The Last Night: A Caregiver’s Journey.
 In it she pays tribute to her parents and talks about her relationship with them, who they were, and how they contributed to her success as well as the success of her brothers and sisters.

 She speaks lovingly of her parents.
 “They were very, very wonderful parents,” Bernadette laughs as she recalls how good they were together even though they were opposites.
 “Mommy was from Louisiana – ‘a Southern little doll’ and Daddy was from the West Indies and he had that fire going!”